- B.A. in English literature,Furman University

 - Online learning, technology in education, instructional design, technology in developing countries

-Steve Harmon currently serves as professor and chair of the Learning Technologies Division in the College of Education at Georgia State University.
+Steve Harmon currently serves as professor and chair of the Learning Technologies Division in the College of Education & Human Development at Georgia State University.

 After majoring in English literature at Furman University, Harmon moved to Upper Egypt to teach fourth-grade English for two years.
 While traveling through the Middle East and Africa, he realized the tremendous need, and scarce resources, for education and training in developing countries.
 He returned to the U.S. and earned a masters and doctorate in instructional technology, with a cognate in global policy studies, from the University of Georgia.